 - Explore our world and complete a country report with the use of technology

-Our theme for the year is REAL.
-PRESENT.
-GOD. from Psalm 46.
+Our theme for the year is Rejoice in the Lord!
+Always! from Philippians 4:4.
 I pray as we adventure through this year together that our students will grow closer in their relationship with the Lord and experience his presence in every aspect of their lives as he whispers, “Be still and know that I am God.”